daronyondem/daron-english-blog/2017/10-Years-MVP.md

 ## The journey

 I was 24 when I wrote my first book.
 It was a 700 pages behemoth covering only ASP.NET AJAX.
-My motivation and dedication back in those days still surprises me today :) Once the book got readership community speaking opportunities literally poured in.
+My motivation and dedication back in those days still surprises me today :) Once the book got readership, community speaking opportunities literally poured in.
 I started speaking in local community events, got invited into conferences and loved it.
 Apparently Microsoft loved what I'm doing as well.
 I received my first award in 2008.
 I was a proud ASP.NET MVP.

 The rest is mostly a repeating story of blogging, writing, speaking about what I do and what I work with.
 What I work with is the more interesting part.
 After focusing on the server side for years I found myself doing Silverlight :) On my second year I received the MVP Award for Silverligth and kept working on client-side for three years.
 To be honest I did some Windows Phone work as well.
 We all know how that story ends right?